toaderflorin/eksia/_posts/2021-01-08-hooks-store.markdown

 </code></pre>
 </div>

-We'll need to add the `AppContextProvider` as the root component of the application.
-Then in a component, we can access the application state and the `execute` method using the `useContext` hook.
+We'll need to add the <span class="code">AppContextProvider</span> as the root component of the application.
+Then in a component, we can access the application state and the <span class="code">execute</span> method using the <span class="code">useContext</span> hook.

 <div class="margin-bottom">
 <pre><code class="language-js line-numbers">